SaganRitual/Arkonia/README.md

 ![Awesome gif of Arkonia missing](https://j.gifs.com/mOQ9p0.gif "Awesome gif of Arkonia missing")

 A hobbyist's toy, under construction.
-An evolution and natural selection simulator.
-Creatures whose brains and bodies evolve genetically to make them better at eating each other.
+A world of creatures whose brains and bodies evolve genetically to make them better at eating each other, and ultimately, to make you all my slaves.
 Written in Swift, using SpriteKit, with no UI other than the main window, because I really suck at UI programming.

 ### Status 10 Mar 2019